MocioF/campi-moduli-italiani/readme.txt

 Requires at least: 4.7
 Tested up to: 5.8
 Requires PHP: 5.6
-Stable tag: 2.0.2
+Stable tag: 2.0.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

-Plugin to create useful fields for Italian sites, to be used in the modules produced with Contact Form 7 and WPForms.
+Plugin to create useful fields for Italian sites, to be used in the forms produced with Contact Form 7 and WPForms.

 == Description ==
-This plugin creates form tags for Contact Form 7 and form fields WPForms.
+This plugin creates form tags for Contact Form 7 and form fields for WPForms.

 = Contact Form 7 =
 4 form-tags (and corresponding mail-tags) are available in this version:
 * [comune]: creates a series of select for the selection of an Italian municipality
 * [cf]: creates a field for entering the Italian tax code of a natural person
-* [stato]: creates the ability to select a state
+* [stato]: creates the ability to select a country
-* [formsign]: creates the possibility to digitally sign the e-mails sent with a pair of keys attributed to each individual form
+* [formsign]: creates the possibility to digitally sign the e-mails sent with a private key attributed to each individual form

 = WPForms =
 2 fields types are available: